Record Keeping and Attendance Reporting Requirements

 Parents/guardians must keep complete and accurate attendance records in order to remain in compliance with Florida's compulsory attendance law.
-New!
 Attendance records are due annually or upon grade level completion, which ever comes first.
-You are welcome, of course, to send us your attendance records quarterly or biannually.
+You are welcome, of course, to send us your attendance records monthly, quarterly, or biannually.
 We email reminders before attendance records are due and will mail a one-time courtesy postcard reminder if requested.
 See Attendance Reporting Options for more information.

 To be deemed in compliance with the compulsory attendance requirements of Section 1003.21(1)(a), Florida Statutes, your child must maintain regular attendance during the entire school term as follows: